imalexlee/zigpng/README.md

-# PNG Decoder/Encoder in Zig
+# PNG Decoder in Zig

-This project is a PNG decoding and encoding library written in Zig.
-The decoding part is complete, and further testing is ongoing.
-The encoding part is still under development.
+This project is a PNG decoding library written in Zig.
+Current testing still ongoing!

 ## Table of Contents